loqalabs/loqa-hub/README.md

 ## Architecture

 The Hub service acts as the central nervous system of the Loqa platform, orchestrating the flow from voice input to actionable commands.
-With Phase 2, all voice interactions are now fully traceable with structured events stored in SQLite and accessible via HTTP API.
+With Milestone 2, all voice interactions are now fully traceable with structured events stored in SQLite and accessible via HTTP API.

 ## Configuration